SQLCODE917/aws-cloudformation-minecraft/README.md

 - Automatic clean up of old Bedrock distributable versions
 - Tools to easily restore Worlds from a backup file
 - Stream logs from the server to CloudWatch
+- Store contents of the allowlist.json and permissions.json in Parameter Store or AWS Secrets